fde-capu/ft_transcendence/docs/checklist.md

 [ ] RESPONSIVO: The game must be responsive!
 (Não tenho certeza do que está implícito aqui, afinal...)
 [ ] GAMEPLAY
 [ ] DEPLOY: docker-compose up --build

+Bug notes:
+[ ] WARN[0000] The "FTT_MODE" variable is not set.
+Defaulting to a blank string.
+[ ] Strange behavior when authentication expires.
+Make it renew automatically if user is still logged.
+[ ] When user is kicked from the room, they are only REALLY KICKED after clicking "OK".
+There is an semi-transparent screen, and they can still read the messages.